 In the United States, as many as one in four women and one in nine men are victims of domestic violence.
-In Australia, one woman a week is murdered by her current or former partner and 1 in 3 women and 1 in 5 men have experienced at least one incident of violence from a current or former partner since the age of 15.
+In Australia, one woman a week is murdered by her current or former partner, and 1 in 3 women and 1 in 5 men have experienced at least one incident of violence from a current or former partner since the age of 15.

 To help survivors heal from the trauma of domestic violence and abuse – and educate people about domestic violence and its effects – survivor Christina Cannes wrote an ebook to share her knowledge and the tools that helped her heal from domestic violence and abuse.
 In this book, Christina will show you how to heal from the trauma of abuse and ways to recognise and keep toxic and abusive people out of your life.

 “By the time I hit high school, I was melting down,” explained Christina.
 “I struggled with an eating disorder – bulimia – and began to fall into the familiar trap of drinking and hanging out with the wrong crowd.
-My good grades disappeared, I skipped school and the bulimia became so bad that my mother finally took me to a psychiatrist.
-But even with my psychiatrist, domestic violence and abuse was never discussed or explained.
+My good grades disappeared, I skipped school, and the bulimia became so bad that my mother finally took me to a psychiatrist.
+But even with my psychiatrist, domestic violence and abuse were never discussed or explained.
 He just put me on Prozac and said I had a chemical imbalance in my brain.
 He didn’t understand that I was being physically and emotionally abused.
-He never explained to me how unsafe and unhealthy my homelife actually was despite what I told him.”
+He never explained to me how unsafe and unhealthy my home life actually was despite what I told him.”

 Police and courts did little to intervene.
-After four years of court battles her parents finally divorced and things settled down.
+After four years of court battles, her parents finally divorced, and things settled down.
 Christina went on to graduate from university with honours and begin a successful career in marketing.
-Even in her twenties she abused alcohol to cope with and numb the past.
+Even in her twenties, she abused alcohol to cope with and numb the past.

 “While I knew my childhood was horrific, I still unconsciously thought it was all my fault,” explained Christina.
 “Children don’t understand why their parents hurt them.
-I had no self-esteem and I thought I was just broken.
+I had no self-esteem, and I thought I was just broken.
 I fundamentally believed I did not deserve love and that I was not good enough.
 And I didn’t have the tools to help myself.”

 “It wasn’t until I was in my mid-twenties that I discovered what personality disorders were and how they contributed to abuse.
 After watching an investigative show about serial killer Ted Bundy, I realised that my father shared many of his same characteristics – severe narcissism (NPD) and psychopathy (Antisocial).
-I researched the disorder and although this allowed me to understand cognitively, my childhood abuse was not my fault, it did not change things on my subconscious level – I still believed they were my fault.”
+I researched the disorder, and although this allowed me to understand cognitively, my childhood abuse was not my fault; it did not change things on my subconscious level – I still believed they were my fault.”

 “It wasn’t until after the birth of my second child that I knew for sure something was terribly wrong.”

-Christina began seeing psychologists, one because she suspected post-natal depression, another to help her with anxiety, then another for the relationship.
+Christina began seeing psychologists, one because she suspected post-natal depression, another to help her with anxiety, and then another for the relationship.

 “All up, I visited over seven psychologists during my seven-year marriage – even one a two-hour drive away – and none of them understood that I was being abused.
 None of them even muttered the word.
 Only one of them even made the connection between my childhood and the same patterns showing up in my marriage.
 I think it had a lot to do with how high-functioning I was – I looked healthy, had two beautiful kids, a great career, house – I didn’t fit the perceived description of domestic violence.
 I wasn’t being beaten, but I was being abused emotionally and financially.”